ryan-mcclue/ryan-mcclue/src/perf.md

 (will never hit optimal however)

 IT'S CRITICAL TO KNOW HOW FAST SOMETHING CAN RUN TO KNOW IF SLOW

-big-oh is just indication of how it scales. could be less given some input threshold (big oh ignores constants, hence looking at aymptotic behaviour, i.e. limiting behaviour)

 xmm is a sse register (4 wide, 16 bytes); m128 is a memory operand of 128 bits